Gul1969/MentoredProject/README.md

 ### Why are we doing this?

-This project is an excellent vehicle to test, reinforce and challenge all the skills that we learned individually through the first 4  weeks of the QA bootcamp.
-The brief for the task was to deploy a python application composed of 4 separate services.
+This project is an excellent vehicle to test, challenge and put into practice the full range of skills that we learned throughout the first 4  weeks of the QA bootcamp.
+The brief for this task was to deploy a python application composed of 4 separate services simply labelled

 ### How I expected the challenge to go.